Stanisław Narutowicz: Coup d'état attempt

 In May 1918, Narutowicz traveled to Roslavl to bring back his family to Brėvikiai.
 His eldest son Jan volunteered for the Lithuanian Army during the Lithuanian Wars of Independence.
-Narutowicz worked on organizing local government council in Alsėdžiai.
+Narutowicz worked on organising local government council in Alsėdžiai.
 In 1919, he was elected to the regional council in Telšiai and was selected as its chairman.
-In early 1919, he organized local police in Telšiai.
-He recruited 42 volunteer policemen and organized supplies (clothing, weapons, food).
+In early 1919, he organised local police in Telšiai.
+He recruited 42 volunteer policemen and organised supplies (clothing, weapons, food).

-In spring and summer 1919, Narutowicz visited Vilnius and Warsaw and met with Leon Wasilewski and Józef Piłsudski (his cousin-in-law) who were organizing a coup d'état against the government of Lithuania to be carried out by the Polish Military Organisation (PMO).
+In spring and summer 1919, Narutowicz visited Vilnius and Warsaw and met with Leon Wasilewski and Józef Piłsudski (his cousin-in-law) who were organising a coup d'état against the government of Lithuania to be carried out by the Polish Military Organisation (PMO).
 Narutowicz agreed to participate in the coup.
 On 20–22 August 1919, he planned coup details with Wasilewski, Tadeusz Kasprzycki, Walery Sławek, and Jurgis Aukštuolaitis.
-Narutowicz was slated to become the Prime Minister of the new pro-Polish government which would replace the cabinet of Mykolas Sleževičius.
+Narutowicz was slated to become the Prime Minister of the new pro-Polish government, which would replace the cabinet of Mykolas Sleževičius.
 However, the coup was discovered and around 200 Polish activists were arrested.
 At the time, Narutowicz was in Warsaw and avoided the arrests.